 Third Horizon Caribbean Film Festival

-This fall, the inaugural Third Horizon Caribbean Film Festival will be held in Miami, bringing the best in film from the Caribbean and its diaspora to South Florida.
-The festival will take place from September 29 to October 2 at O Cinema Wynwood.
+This fall, Third Horizon Caribbean Film Festival returns to Miami, bringing the best in film from the Caribbean and its diaspora to South Florida.
+The festival will take place from September 28 to October 1 at O Cinema Wynwood and Pérez Art Museum Miami.

 For centuries, the Caribbean has been a place where people from the Americas, Africa, Europe and Asia have converged, and its stories are far richer and more nuanced than the tourist brochures would have you believe.
 As film production becomes less prohibitive and more democratic, a new generation of Caribbean filmmakers are seizing the moment to bring these stories to the screen.
 And with the current drive for diversity in film, the time has never been more ripe to share these stories with the world.
 The Third Horizon Caribbean Film Festival aims to celebrate and empower the filmmakers leading this charge and promote films which tell the stories of the region, its people and their diaspora.